-Witches and witchcraft are very recurrent, and prevalent in India.
+Witches and witchcraft are very recurrent and prevalent in India.
 What is more reoccurring than that is the killing and the witch hunt that takes place in India.
 The origin of the practice of mysticism in India is said to be in the Moregaon District of Assam, also popularly known as"The Indian Capital of Black Magic".
-Besides Assam, the witch hunt process is also prevalent in States like Bihar, Chattisgarh, Gujarat, Haryana, Madhya Pradesh, Maharashtra, Orissa, Rajasthan, Jharkhand, and West Bengal.
+Besides Assam, the witch hunt process is also prevalent in States like Bihar, Chattisgarh, Gujarat, Haryana, Madhya Pradesh, Maharashtra, Orissa Rajasthan, Jharkhand, and West Bengal.

 In recent times one more reason has come up, and that is dowry.
 Families who are not satisfied with the dowry they got during the marriage of their daughters accuse the bride of being a witch so, they either kill them in the process or extract the money they need from them.
 Women who question the dirty working of these higher-ups are also often accused of being a witch.
-These accused women, are then persecuted by torturing, mob lynching, or hanging.
+These accused women are then persecuted by torturing, mob lynching, or hanging.
 Some higher caste people often use them for sexual benefits by raping these women.

 With so many cases coming up of witch-hunting in India, the government has tried to fight these practices by introducing new acts, adding to the existing articles of the Constitution; The Protection of Human Rights, Article 14, parts of 15, 22, and 51 of the Constitution of India, Section 302 of the Indian Penal Code.
 The Prevention of Atrocities Act, 1989.
 The Prevention of Witch(Daain) Practice Act passed in different years in Bihar, Assam, Rajasthan, Orissa, and Jharkhand are the few acts that protect these practices.
-Witch-hunting is also prevalent in other countries, and many international acts have been passed to stop the atrocities again people in the name of being a witch.
+Witch-hunting is also prevalent in other countries, and many international acts have passed to stop the atrocities again people in the name of being a witch.
 Some of them are the Universal Declaration of Human Rights Act, Convention on the Eliminations of all forms of Discrimination against women, International Covenant on Civil and political rights.